 Though not as prevalent as it was even 20 years ago, the harvest continues for many families and communities throughout South Georgia.
 Take a look at the number of fields in the region.
 They tell the tale of a tradition that remains an essential part of the South Georgia fabric.

-This weekend, Nashville and Berrien County Chamber of Commerce celebrates this tradition with the Fourth Annual Harvest Festival, scheduled for Saturday, Sept.
-28, in Downtown Nashville.
+This coming weekend, Nashville and Berrien County Chamber of Commerce celebrates this tradition with the Third Annual Harvest Festival, scheduled for Saturday, Oct.
+13, Downtown Nashville.

 Readers can tell from the scheduled line-up that the tradition of harvest festivals has changed a little, but really not much.
-TV show stars and exotic animals have replaced local on-air talent in many venues, but the concept of fun and more to celebrate the harvest of the year’s crops has not changed.
+Reality TV show stars have replaced local on-air talent in many venues, but the concept of fun and more to celebrate the harvest of the year’s crops has not changed.